 - Any team member from the opposing team punches or kicks the ball;

 - Any team member from the opposing team is charged with a technical foul;

 - Any team member from the opposing team is given a delay of game warning;

 If any of these situations happen, the clock is restarted, giving the other team in possession another round of ten or eight seconds to advance.

 Of course, a lot of training and strategic game planning is required for your team to utilize their ten seconds well.
 Besides having a solid basketball system, having focused training and implementing strategic game plans is crucial so your team can maximize every second of the game.

 The Bottom Line: The 8- and 10-Second Rules Boost Team Agility and Skill

 There's no denying that basketball players are built to thrive under pressure.
 And with that, the 8- or 10-second rule is a great way to keep every basketball game at a steady pace with all the thrill and excitement.
 So besides upping your basketball system, train your team to play the 8- or 10-second game in full force, so they heat the court and keep shooting their shot!

 Are you thinking of building a solid basketball system?
 If so, Quality Hoops is here to help.

-	Quality Hoops have been in the sports industry for years, providing quality sports equipment that local organizations, schools, and playgrounds use.
-From basketball to a whole range of recreation sports — we've got you covered.
+Quality Hoops has been in the sports industry for years, providing quality sports equipment that local organizations, schools, and playgrounds use.
+From basketball to a whole range of recreational sports—we've got you covered.
 Check out our equipment today!